 During its first year of operation, SAM’s House was staffed by three paid employees and a group of dedicated volunteers.
 All the evening meals were provided by community members, church groups, or local services groups.
 A continental breakfast and a bag lunch was provided for each shelter guest before she or he left the shelter that morning and we served 58 individual guests.
 During the first year of operations, the beginnings of the Steps to Success Program began to be developed to help the shelter guests get back on their feet and gain their independence.

 In the second year of operation, from November 2016-April 2017, the shelter hired an Executive Director and again had part-time staff and volunteers to serve our guests at SAM’s House.
 Over the course of season two, the shelter served 75 unique guests (58 adults and 17 children) for a total of 1,683 nights stay.
-We provided 4,475 meals were provided over the course of the season, and the Steps to Success Program continued to develop its services linking a majority of the guests to employment and housing.
+4,475 meals were provided over the course of the season, and the Steps to Success Program continued to develop its services linking a majority of the guests to employment and housing.